cmonkey03/wolm-server/README.md

-# ZombieRoad backend
+# Website of Lower Manhattan API
-This is a single player side scrolling game.
-Guide the puppy down ZombieRoad and avoid getting infected by zombies!
+This is the backend for WOLM, a website where users can view tours, signup and make a reservation and request to be an administrator to view data and create tours.

 ## Motivation
 The purpose of this app was to become familiar with vanilla JS and event listeners.
 The backend is a simple Rails API that records the players' scores.